Patrick O. Cavanaugh

 Mr. Cavanaugh is the Chief Administrative Officer of Blank Rome.
 Before joining the firm via a merger in 2003, he was the managing director of Dyer Ellis & Joseph, P.C., and the head of that firm’s environmental practice.

-Mr. Cavanaugh is a past
+Mr. Cavanaugh is a past editor-in-chief of the

 Mr. Cavanaugh maintains an AV rating from Martindale-Hubbell, and is a member of the